suixinsuo/olympus-protocol/docs/GettingStarted.md

 function guaranteeLiquidity(uint tokenBalance) internal;
 ```

-As the basic principle, the owner (Fund manager) should be able to trade tokens in the fund.
+As a basic principle, the owner (Fund manager) should be able to trade tokens in the fund.

 ``` {.sourceCode .javascript}
 function buyTokens(bytes32 _exchangeId, ERC20Extended[] _tokens,